 The SAFE Act of 2008 established requirements for the licensing and registration of all Mortgage Loan Originators except those individuals who work for an insured depository or its owned or controlled subsidiary.

 Essentially, Loan Officers need to be licensed by the state, which means you must complete the education requirements, then pass the state and national SAFE / NMLS exams.

 Once you have earned our license, you can work with a variety of loan specialties such as FHA, VA, Conventional, Direct Underwriting, and more.
 You can use the Mortgage Training Center to help you find a variety or Loan Officer training classes to help you become a successful Loan Officer in any of these specialty areas.

-To search our Loan Officer training offerings, either select from one of the Recommended Courses below, or search for "Loan Officer" from the "Profession Development" section of the search box below.
+To find for Loan Officer training courses, either select from the Recommended Courses below, or search for "Loan Officer" from the "Professional Development" section of the search box below.